commodity-js/commodity/packages/docs/docs/guides/testing.md

 })
 ```

 **Note**: When you `.pack()` a product, you must still pass to its assemble() method all the resources it depends on recursively, even if they aren't used by the mock.
 You can often provide `undefined` if the types allow.
-For more complex cases, consider using a prototype.
+For more complex cases, consider using a mock.

-## Method 2: Prototypes with `.prototype()` and `.try()`
+## Method 2: Mocking with `.mock()` and `.hire()`

-For more complex scenarios where your mock needs its own logic, state, or dependencies, you can create a **prototype**.
-A prototype is a complete, alternative implementation of a product supplier.
+For more complex scenarios where your mock needs its own logic, state, or dependencies, you can create a **mock**.
+A mock is a complete, alternative implementation of a product supplier.

 **Use this for:**